 Northampton town is around half an hour away, but the whole point of a stay here is to enjoy a luxurious couple of days within the hotel itself.

-Classic Bedroom rate is £240 for two including dinner bed and a full English breakfast.
+Classic Bedroom rate from £240 for two including dinner bed and a full English breakfast.

 You may also like to read: The Stately Homes of Northamptonshire